-MINNEAPOLIS — If you plan on voting in-person today or still have to drop off your absentee ballot, legally you're allowed to leave work to do so.
+MINNEAPOLIS — If you plan on voting in-person on Election Day or still have to drop off your absentee ballot, legally you're allowed to leave work to do so.

 According to the Minnesota Secretary of State's Office, "you have a right to take time off work to vote without losing your pay, personal leave, or vacation time."